 Since the E-TEC is a two-cycle engine, some of the specified parameters are not applicable and are not sent.
 The typical engine data available from the E-TEC will be:

+Note that data about engine trim is only available from V4 and V6 models.
 The E-TEC will also send some additional information, not specific to the engine itself:

 The E-TEC engine sends this data to the NMEA-2000 network, not to a specific device on the network.
 Any device on the NMEA-2000 network can receive the data and display the data, if the device has the capability of doing that.